decentraland/documentation/content/contributor/content/filesystem.md

 Underlying the different content APIs in the Decentraland protocol is an implementation of a distributed file system.
 Each [[Catalyst]] server holds a copy of the entire storage, and synchronizes the updates it receives with other instances.

-> !!INFO
-> When a change is made in the distributed file-system, it takes about 4 seconds for the updated metadata to propagate through the Catalyst network.
->
-> _!!Verify this, I only heard it without thinking, what about the entity's files?
-Is it atomic?_

 Files uploaded to the system are **immutable**.
 Once created and indexed, neither their identifier nor their contents change.
 They can be updated only in the sense that a new version is uploaded and applications choose to use it, while the old one can be discarded.